Off-Page SEO, On-Page SEO, SEO, Website Design

 Links are just the beginning

 Search engines use their algorithms to decide where to place your website on the SERP.
 Many SEO experts have estimated the key elements of all search engines to be around 100 to 200 in number.
 Google and several other search engines run their algorithms to assess your website’s position on every single one of the SERPs.
-Although both the internal and external links may seem insignificant on the surface, their existence is quite vital to this process.
+Although the internal and external links may seem insignificant on the surface, their existence is vital to this process.
 One needs to look at the bigger picture to get a clear view of the significance held by them.